JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/fcurves/fcurve_info.rst

 Description
 -----------
-This node returns some inormation about the input fcurve.
+This node returns some information about the input fcurve.

 .. image:: images/fcurve_info_node.png
    :width: 160pt